-“Babies have extra red blood corpuscles (RBCs) that break down after they are born.
-Excess bilirubin, a substance made by the breaking down of RBCs in the baby’s blood, causes the familiar yellowish colour of jaundice,” says Dr Naresh P Shanmugam, a paediatric liver specialist and senior consultant at Global Hospitals.
+"Babies have extra red blood corpuscles (RBCs) that break down after they are born.
+Excess bilirubin, a substance made by the breaking down of RBCs in the baby's blood, causes the familiar yellowish color of jaundice," says Dr Naresh P Shanmugam, a pediatric liver specialist and senior consultant at Global Hospitals.

 Jaundice appears a couple of days after birth and is self-limiting.
 The baby's skin and the white part of the eyes become yellow.
 When the bilirubin level is high, babies are placed under special lights to break down bilirubin.